Our Story

 At the base of the farm, the Earls family operates all animal management, product making, customer communication, and media.

-A proud Army veteran, George is the backbone of the farm as he starts and ends his days by tending to the livestock in the barn.
+George is the backbone of the farm as he starts and ends his days by tending to the livestock in the barn.
 After retiring from his city-job in 2024, he spends his time building and repairing structures, maintaining pastures and fencing, or hauling hay and feed.
-His discipline and work ethic shines as he ensures the animals are well cared for.

-Olivia, a high school student and equestrian with a dream of becoming a veterinarian, has quickly become an integral part of the farm's operations.
+Olivia, a freshman in college and equestrian, has quickly become an integral part of the farm's operations and works to grow the business.
 As the 2nd generation farmer, Olivia designed the majority of the website and handles all promotional content on social media.
 In addition to her marketing work, Olivia is also involved in the farm’s daily operations, including milking the goats twice a day and tending to the animals.

 Julian has followed in his father's footsteps - recently joining the United States Air Force and is stationed in North Carolina.
 While his decision to enlist meant the farm lost an extra pair of hands, the family is proud of his service to the country.